ItsDeepakgit/Agriculture-Prediction-using-Python-ML/README.md

 6. PH: Ph values of the soil.
 Plant nutrients leach from the soil much faster at PH values below 5.5 than from soils within the 5.5 to 7.0 range.
 7. Rainfall: rainfall in mm.
 Plants use the moisture in the soil to replenish the water lost through transposition.
 Rainwater builds up the moisture levels in the soil and assures a healthy plant.
 8. Label: names of different crops.22 different crops and they are exploratory data analysis carried out to fetch insights from the data.
+## ML Models:
+->	Decision Tree
+->	Naive Bayes
+->	Logistic Regression
+->	Random Forest
+### Algorithms:
+Only four algorithms are used to predict the output.
+>	Accuracy of the mood using Decision Tree is 90%
+>	Accuracy of the mood using Naïve Bayes is 90%
+>	Accuracy of the mood using Logistic Regression is 95.45454%
+>	Accuracy of the mood using Random Forest classifier is 99.3181%
+##Conclusion:
+India’s farmers are hard at work.
+Their productivity is threatened by nature’s factors.
+So, the solution will benefit farmers to maximize productivity in agriculture, reduce soil degradation.
+This would provide a prediction and hence benefit both farmer and environment.

+Thanks...!!!